 Prickwillow Museum receives support from the following organisations:

-Prickwillow Engine Trust is an unincorporated association and a registered charity in England (charity number 285139).
+Prickwillow Engine Museum CIO is a Charitable Incorporated Organisation and a registered charity in England